A Retrospective on Seven Months at Turing

 So, that’s been a bit stressful.
 I have generally high standards for my work, and when I can’t meet it, I become convinced that I’m failing everyone else’s standards as well.

 Why did these last two projects go poorly?

 I expand on this concept below, but I have a “slow but thorough” learning style.
 I struggled to spend the time I needed getting in repetition and depth of learning while managing the high rate of work required at Turing.

 If I didn’t have the time to dig deep into something, I’d skip it, and aim to complete the projects.

-If I were going to re-do my module three prework, I’d work through these resources, very carefully:
+If I were going to re-do my module three prework, I’d work through this tutorial three times in a row:

 Strategic reasons they went poorly #

 Some folks at Turing have expressed the incorrection assumption that I learn things quickly, and I try to correct their wrong thinking.
 I always aim to get early exposure to a topic, and to play with it before I have to use it in any sort of production environment.

 I did a fair amount of work before Turing to gain exposure to the topics we covered in the first half of the program, and consequently had a good frame of reference for the things we learned.

 The topics in the 2nd half of the program I’d gained no prior exposure to, and felt ill-prepared by the recommended pre-work that we did over the intermission weeks.